 MARIO BUATTA 1935-2018

-He was quirky and he was very funny.
+He was also quirky and happen to be very funny.
 Being super talented came easy to him and he had a superior sence of the space around him.
 He mastered furniture placement, draperies, layering fabrics and so much more.

 He never had an assistant, rather opted to work alone his entire career.
 How he did it all alone is still a mystery to all who knew him well.
-He designed the Blair house (White House Guest House) and several celebrities including Maria Carey and yes he had a great love for glazed cotton.
+He designed the Blair house (White House Guest House) and several celebrities including Maria Carey and yes actually did have a great love for glazed cotton.